Frequently Asked Questions

 Individuals have the opportunity to vote in their Regional Organization’s AGM.
-Their Regional Organization is their representative at the national level.
+As an individual, your Regional Organization is your voice at the national level.

 What if my province / territory doesn't have a Regional Organization?

-CAHDS is focused on developing Regional Organizations across the country to ensure there is fulsome representation of all regions where harness dog sports are practiced in Canada.
+CAHDS is working hard to support the development of Regional Organizations across the country to ensure there is fulsome representation of all regions where harness dog sports are practiced in Canada.
 A Regional Organization may be formed from an existing organization or created anew.

 If you reside in an unrepresented region, please contact us to inquire about your options.

 What is the membership fee for a Regional Organization?

 Membership Fees are set & invoiced annually by the Board of Directors.
 Presently, the membership fee for Regional Organizations is based on the RO's total membership (less juniors) at $5/member.

 Are there opportunities to get involved at the national level as an individual?